Ebola protection. N95 Face Masks for Enterovirus Prevention, MERS, Flu and other airborne virus protection.

 Is the Ebola virus spread between humans in an airborne manner?

-Based on a study using swine and macaques (monkeys), the answer would be no. Although, aerosolized Ebola was detected in air samples, and some of the macaques did come down with symptoms of Ebola.
+Based on a study using swine and macaques (monkeys), the answer would be ‘maybe‘.
+Aerosolized Ebola was detected in air samples, and some of the macaques did come down with symptoms of Ebola.
 However, saliva, one of the bodily fluids that can transmit Ebola from person to person, can spread through the air in close proximity.
 Ever been sneezed upon?
-Or maybe unknowingly touch an area that someone just sneezed upon (see our protective gloves).
+Or maybe unknowingly touch an area that someone just sneezed upon or touch with their contaminated hands (see our protective gloves)?
+For seasonal influenza (flu) exposure criteria the Centers for Disease Control and Prevention cites the 6 feet (2 meter) close-contact rule.
+Of course, if the virus mutates there is the possibility that it could be finally and officially categorized as an ‘airborne’ virus by health officials.

 Key Features of our N95 Masks: